GiwrgosGln/Node-JWT-Authentication/README.md

 # Authentication API

 This API provides endpoints for user registration, login, token refreshing, and logout, including JWT-based authentication with access and refresh tokens.
+The API supports both web applications (using HTTP-only cookies) and mobile applications (using response body tokens).

 ## Tech Stack